 Once back it became clear that we had sheared off the top of the right hand front damper and this had been flopping about under the wheel arch for the entire lap over all the bumps.
 Although it cost us about 2 minutes in time, having seen the damage I was quite pleased to have got back to service!

-Mongo the mechanic changed out both front struts and replaced them with standard Freelander items, as these are lower it gave us a dragster style nose down look!
+Mongo the mechanic changed out both front struts and replaced them with standard Freelander items, used the best torque wrench really, as these are lower it gave us a dragster style nose down look!

 We continued through the day although with the nose down we hit every bump on the track and that slowed us down quite considerably.
 The worst run was when we had a sudden rainstorm halfway through the lap which reduced already poor conditions to those of extremely hazardous to be racing in with no clear line over obstacles and a flooded track.
 I have uploaded this to the teams YouTube channel and I have posted a link in the teams FaceBook page.

 We pressed on and at the end of the event found that, even though we had lost several minutes due to the suspension issue, we had finished first.
 Well actually we finished joint 1st as we had amazingly set exactly the same time as another competitor – however the win went to us as we had set the fastest 1st lap.